Joseph Naso

-Joseph Naso (born January 7, 1934) is an American serial killer and serial rapist sentenced to death for the murders of four women.
-He was also implicated in the murders of other women.
+Joseph Naso (born January 7, 1934), also known as Crazy Joe or the Double Initial Killer, is an American serial killer and serial rapist sentenced to death for the murders of at least four women.

 Biography

-Joseph Naso was born on January 7, 1934 in Rochester, New York.
-After serving in the U.S. Air Force in the 1950s, he met his first wife, Judith.
-Their marriage lasted for 18 years, but after the divorce, Naso continued visiting his ex-wife, who lived in the San Francisco Bay Area.
-The couple had a son named Charles who later developed schizophrenia, and Naso spent his later years caring for him.
+Naso was born on January 7, 1934, in Rochester, New York.
+After serving in the United States Air Force in the 1950s, he met his first wife.
+Their marriage lasted for eighteen years, but after the divorce, Naso continued visiting his ex-wife, who lived in the San Francisco Bay Area.
+The couple had a son who later developed schizophrenia, and Naso spent his later years caring for him.

 Naso took classes in various San Francisco colleges in the 1970s and lived in the Mission District of San Francisco and then in Piedmont, California, in the 1980s.
 He lived in Sacramento between 1999 and 2003 and finally settled in Reno, Nevada in 2004, where he was arrested in 2011.
 He worked as a freelance photographer and had a long history of petty crimes such as shoplifting, which he committed even in his mid-seventies.
-His acquaintances nicknamed him "Crazy Joe" for his behavior.
+His acquaintances nicknamed him Crazy Joe for his behavior.